Publish date:

 Leverage the relationships you've built with your clients to engage in conversations, uncover their current challenges, and explore solutions, whether through enhancements to existing offerings or the development of new products.

-White space analysis is a useful tool for mapping out these opportunities and boosting sales intelligence, helping you identify where you can make the most impact.
+White space analysis helps map out these opportunities and boost sales intelligence, helping you identify where you can make the most impact.

 Choosing the right solution